fvitt/CAM/README.md

 ### _FTorch_ on Derecho

-The following steps can be followed to ensure a FTorch is built to be consistent with CAM on Derecho.
+The following steps can be followed to ensure FTorch is built to be consistent with CAM on Derecho.

 On Derecho `libtorch` should be loaded using